State Wildlife Action Plan

 High-priority species in the plan are those that rank highest for recommended research or other conservation-related measures.

 Also, while focused on animals not fished for or hunted, rare plants and natural habitats, the SWAP does address controlling invasives such as feral hogs and coyotes, and researching, restoring and acquiring habitats that benefit nongame and game species, such as northern bobwhites and middle Georgia’s black bears.
-But neither the plan nor these meetings involve hunting, fishing or trapping regulations.
+But the plan does not involve hunting, fishing or trapping regulations.

 Since the original version of the SWAP in 2005, work such as prescribed burning, invasive species control, and native vegetation restoration have enhanced high-priority habitats on public and private conservation lands.
 Data gathered from survey and monitoring efforts has helped manage populations of amphibians, coastal shorebirds, sea turtles, and rare plants.
 Recovery efforts for federally-listed species, technical assistance programs for private landowners, and environmental education have all benefited from the resources and direction provided through Georgia’s SWAP.